- What is ILLiad?

 - University central administrative offices

-- Alumni Online Library fee-based service
+- Alumni Online Library (complimentary service -- registration required)

 Members of Case Western Reserve University from other schools or departments must register in the ILLiad systems of their respective service point libraries:

 Alumni borrowers with standard level borrowing privileges, other special users and all visitors must request Interlibrary Loan services through their own local public, academic or corporate libraries.
 Members of other institutions closely affiliated with CASE should contact the following for assistance:

 - Cleveland Institute of Music - (216) 707-4508; see also CIM's ILL LibGuides Page

 - Cleveland Institute of Art - (216) 421-7440

 How is ILLiad better than traditional ILL systems?

 - You will find it easier to submit your interlibrary loan requests.
 With ILLiad, you enter your name, address, and other personal information into the system only once, at the time of your first request.